If you are still losing inches, you are not on a plateau; you are simply redistributing pounds.

 You have two choices.
 Cut calories (and the most common source of these are with high glycemic index carbohydrates) or start walking.
 I love it when patients tell me they are going to the gym.
 Going to the gym does not mean exercise.
 Years ago, I went to a workout room at a hotel where I was staying.
 A woman came there dressed in appropriate workout clothes and walked around the room as if she was a priestess blessing the machines, and playing with them.
 There was no “work” out.
 She spent maybe five minutes on an exercise bike.
 But she could tell the world she went to the “fitness center” at the hotel.

 Your body is a perfect calorie counter.
 It will measure what you take in and what goes out.
 You cannot fool it.
 Your body is not impressed that you took it to a gym.
 However, if you are stuck on a plateau, you need to work your way off of it.
 Just 45 minutes of sweating will do it.
-Watching a tape of some little ugly man swishing with old ladies does not cause you to lose weight.
+Watching a tape of some little ugly man swishing with old ladies does not cause you to lose pounds.

 You now have a tool that you never had before and dieting is a lot more successful because of this tool.
-Dieting before surgery didn’t work well, but it will now.
+Dieting before Lap-band surgery didn’t work well, but it will now.
 It will work for one simple reason—you cannot eat as much as you used to.
 If you once had a 50-ounce stomach and now have a one-ounce stomach, you will be satisfied with a lot less.
-Even after a year or two, we see pouches stretch to ten ounces without the person regaining weight.
+Even after a year or two, we see pouches stretch to ten ounces without the person regaining pounds.

-Before surgery, you had to eat a garden full of vegetables as well as half a cow in order to fill full.
+Before Lap-band surgery, you had to eat a garden full of vegetables as well as half a cow in order to feel full.
 Now it takes a few ounces of tuna fish to satisfy you.
 The smaller stomach allows you to feel full with less, so you don’t have the urge to consume large quantities of food.
 The way to lose again is not to stop eating; it is to make healthier choices.
-You now have a tool that you dreamed about before surgery.
+You now have a tool that you dreamed about before the operation.
 Remember your skinny sister-in-law who preaches about self-discipline?
 Well, your body will now enjoy a discipline it couldn’t before, so make the choices.

 So, limit the carbohydrates to those that have a lower glycemic index, and start walking.
 You will get off the plateau, you will lose weight, and you will be surprised how well you can do this.